HenrikMoe/Service-Infrastructure/README.md

   - **Simulation and Testing:** Simulate millions of package attribute combinations using AI to identify potential crash scenarios or security breaches in real-time or staging environments.
       - **Standard:** N/A - Innovative approach, possibly aligned with future cybersecurity frameworks.

+- **On Demand Data Directory Assemblies**
+  - **Find Deep Data:** Train AI with required combinations of data directories and file augmentation actions to query for data in encoded systems.
+      - **Standard:** N/A - Innovative approach, possibly aligned with future cybersecurity frameworks.

 - **Community-Driven Security Response**
   - **Rapid Response and Patching:** Establish a community-driven, AI-assisted response team to analyze, confirm, and patch vulnerabilities as soon as they are identified.
       - **Standard:** CVE for cataloging, alongside community best practices for open-source security.